 Another great feature Podia offers is the One-Click Upsell, which allows you to send discounted upsells to customers.
 You can even add several upsells to your checkout page.

-Podia does not allow you to have testimonials, money-back guarantees, etc. on your checkout page.
-This is probably because it is expected that all of that would've been covered in your landing page.
+Podia does not allow you to have testimonials, money-back guarantees, etc., on your checkout page.
+This is probably because it is expected that all of that would’ve been covered on your landing page.
 But at least, there should be a money-back guarantee on a checkout page.

 In general, Podia’s checkout experience is solid.